 While it happens to be on the other side of the interstate, the Raiders new stadium is very pedestrian friendly.
 You won’t need a car, taxi, Uber or Lyft to get to the stadium from the Strip, however the complex has been designed to handle an abundance of ride sharing vehicles.

 W. Hacienda Avenue is the road that bisects the Luxor and Mandalay Bay.
-The north stadium entrance is just a few hundred feet south of W. Hacienda Avenue, meaning it will be a very short walk for those of you starting from Mandalay Bay Hotel and Casino.
+The north stadium entrance is just a few hundred feet south of W. Hacienda Avenue, meaning it’s a very short walk for those of you starting from the Mandalay Bay Hotel and Casino.

 In addition, there is also a brand new 30 foot wide pedestrian-only bridge going over I-15 to the stadium, making things much faster (and easier) for walkers and tailgaters and those of you enjoying pre-game parties on the Strip.

-So the walk from Mandalay Bay to the Raiders stadium will take you roughly ten minutes, unless you’re like me and stop by a Wheel of Fortune machine.
+So the walk from the Las Vegas Strip at Mandalay Bay to the Raiders stadium will take you roughly 15 minutes, unless you’re like me and stop by a Wheel of Fortune machine.

 Trams from the Strip to Allegiant Stadium